jorgegv/rage1/doc/FLOWGEN.md

 * A separate field `user_flags`, analogous to `game_flags`, must exist in `game_state` structure.
 This user flags can be manipulated through FLOWGEN rules
+* FLOWGEN rules can check game flags (but can not modify them), and can check and modify user flags.

 ## Rule design